edvargas/study/aws/awsStudy.md

         - Rules can be created for certain objects Tags (example:Department:Finance)

         - Scenario 1:
-            - Your application on EC2 creates images thimbnails after profile photos are uploaded to AS3.
+            - Your application on EC2 creates images thumbnails after profile photos are uploaded to AS3.
 These thumbnails can be easily recreated, and only need to be kept for 60 days.
 The source images should be able to be immediately retrieved for these 60 days, and afterwards, the user can wait up to 6 hours.
 How would you design this?

             - S3 source images can be on Standard, with a lifecycle configuration to transition them to Glacier after 60 days
             - S3 thumbnails can be on One-Zone IA, with a lifecycle configuration to expire them after 60 days.